zlgesundheit/openEHR_FLAT_Loader/README.md

 ---
 #### _Disclaimer_
-This Tool is not a finished product.
+This tool is not a finished product.
 Use with caution and also take care of privacy needs regarding your data sets.
 If you find any problems when using this tool feel free to contact us or create an issue.

 ---